seyyitgenc/cpp-chat-soket-app/README.md

-# This projects is all about socket programming in C++
+# This project is all about socket programming in C++

+## Contributers

+- 2010213066 Seyyit Muhammet Genc
+- 2010213002 Berkay Atas
+- 2010213029 Abdulhamit Celik
+- Hasbiy Robbiy

 ## Build Instructions

 To build this project from the command line, follow these steps:

+> **NOTE** : UNIX NOT YET SUPPORTED.
+THIS WILL NOT GOING TO COMPILE

 ```sh
 # 1. Navigate to the project directory. if you alread in project directory you  can ignore this: